prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 <center><img src="../assets/trust-in-government-at-all-time-low.png" height="600"/></center>
 <br/>

 Only 1 out of 4 people think they can trust their government to do the right thing most of the time.
-In other words, 75% of people don't trust their government to do the right thing.
+In other words, 75% of people don't trust their centralized government to do the right thing.
 That's huge.
-And crypto is set to provide them a decentralized platform which can not be controlled by anyone.
+And crypto is set to provide them a decentralized platform which can not be controlled by anyone, including the government.

 <br/>